-"If I did then I'm sorry…I just don't…remember…" She turned her head quickly towards the window again, but not before I noticed the fresh tears that my tirade had brought forth.
+"If I did then I'm sorry…I just don't…remember…" She turned her head quickly towards the window again, but not before I noticed the fresh torrent of tears that my tirade had brought upon her.

 I watched as she swallowed hard and wiped her tears in much the same way as she had earlier in the day.

 I stopped and focussed my thoughts.
 Even though I fully believed we had both been responsible for her current state and residence, I remembered what the Doctor had said to my sister and me before.

 "I'm sorry."
 I stood proud as I spoke; hoping I seemed sincere.